freddaoism/freddaoism/README.md

 - 👋 Hi, I’m ^^@freddaoism^^

-- 👀 I’m interested in free diving, swimming, travelling, and playing the keys
+- 👀 I’m interested in writing code for food, water, and shelter in return.
-- 🌱 I’m currently learning HTML, CSS, Javascript, SQL, Python, R, Java, and Python
+- 🌱 I’m always learning more about HTML, CSS, Javascript, SQL, Python, R, Java, and Python.
-- 💞️ I’m looking to collaborate on any project that will help me learn HTML, SQL, CSS, Javascript, or Java.
+- 💞️ I’m looking to collaborate on any project that will help me learn HTML, CSS, Javascript, SQL, Python, R, Java, and Python.
 - 📫 How to reach me -> (E-Mail - freddaoism@gmail.com)

 - public void Fred() {